ryanlabouve/speakfriend-api/snippets/hello-world/clojure.md

 Run `lein new helloworld`.

-On the resulting project, edit `project.clj` and add a `:main`, which will guide lein to our main function.
+Edit `project.clj` and add a `:main`, which will guide lein to our main function.

 ```
 (defproject helloworld "0.1.0-SNAPSHOT"